 If you're reporting against GRI, then you know you’re going to have to answer questions specifically on your supply chain.
-In fact, the increased focus on supply chain disclosure is one the key aspects of the GRI G4 guidelines, ensuring a more holistic approach to the overall sustainability performance of a company.
+In fact, the increased focus on supply chain disclosure is one of the key aspects of the GRI G4 guidelines, ensuring a more holistic approach to the overall sustainability performance of a company.

 There are questions dotted throughout the GRI on suppliers and supply chains.
 This includes sections on labour, human rights, society, environment, and then there are also procurement practice questions.
 For companies to comply with GRI G4’s supply chain aspects robustly they need to be confident that they can gather and analyse all of their supplier data.